 Your site is vast and covers many topics related to birds and birding.
 Which parts are you the most proud of?
 Which ones less so?

-I don’t think proud is how I’d put it, but all the geographical pages and bird family pages have been (or a few are being) completely rewritten, updated, and illustrated with thousands of first-class photos.
+I don’t think proud is how I’d put it, but it is satisfying that all the geographical pages and bird family pages have recently been (or a few are being) completely rewritten, updated, and illustrated with thousands of first-class photos.
 Every link has been checked, too.
 This enriches the resource, and you can quickly see which birds are endemic to a location or see the latest species list in a family.
 The trip reports include many that are published nowhere else, too.
-This means that most of the ‘other’ pages will be a bit more ‘tired’… but I will get to them once all the passerine families are complete.
+However, this means that most of the ‘other’ pages will be a bit more ‘tired’… but I will get around to them once all the passerine families are complete.

 Is there anything on the site you would probably not include if you were starting from scratch today?